corb555/Task-Score/README.md

 *AmmoDistance* - 1000=not found, 100=far, 0=near
 *WeaponDistance* - 1000=not found, 100=far, 0=near
 *AmbushDistance* - 1000=not found, 100=far, 0=near
+There is also a location Variable for each of the above, e.g. PlayerLocation

 *Explore* - 100=100% of target types unfound, 0=0% of target types unfound.

 ### Setup